brian-ho/food-1/content.md

 - **post-WWII:** USDA focus on industrialization via Ezra Benson
 - **"get big or get out":** Earl Butz, and a shift to a globalized food economy
 - **oil crisis and the modern era:** increasing production, declining prices
 Note: "The Agriculture Marketing Act, which established the Federal Farm Board in 1929.
 AAA reduced agricultural production by paying farmers subsidies not to plant on part of their land and to kill off excess livestock.
 Its purpose was to reduce crop surplus and therefore effectively raise the value of crops."
+Larger societal shifts.

 # 2. Agribusiness
-Note: who are they?
+Note: Segue into industrialization.

 ## Farm as industry
 - **larger farms, fewer crops:** shrinking political capital
 - **fewer farmers:** 21 million workers, about 2% of total population
 - **vertical integration:** farmers purchase equipment and supplies from their product buyers
-- **extended commodity supply chain:** limited direct access to markets
+- **extended commodity supply chain:** limited direct access to markets for farmers

 ## Bowman v.
 Monsanto Co. - 2013